 Although not recommended, you may withdraw funds from your RRSP in a lump sum.
 This is rarely a good idea, as your income tax bill for the year will be significant.
 Plus, you will miss out on many of the benefits designed into registered savings plans.

 If you haven’t been making the maximum allowable contribution to your RRSP every year, you probably have unused contribution room.
 You can get an RRSP Loan to make up the difference, and your catch-up RRSP contribution may result in an additional tax refund that can then be used to pay down your RRSP Loan.
-To find out more, meet with a member of our Financial Planning Team.
+To find out more, meet with a member of our Wealth and Investment Team.